SMPyBandits/SMPyBandits/MultiPlayers.md

 Successfully installed commonmark-0.5.4 cycler-0.10.0 docutils-0.13.1 joblib-0.11 matplotlib-2.0.0 numpy-1.12.1 pandas-0.19.2 python-dateutil-2.6.0 pytz-2016.10 recommonmark-0.4.0 scipy-0.19.0 seaborn-0.7.1 sphinx-rtd-theme-0.2.4 tqdm-4.11.2
 ```

-And then be sure to the virtualenv binary, `bin/python`, to launch the experiments (the Makefile should use it by default, if `source bin/activate` was executed).
+And then be sure to use the virtualenv binary for Python, `bin/python`, instead of the system-wide one, to launch the experiments (the Makefile should use it by default, if `source bin/activate` was executed).

 ### Or with a [`Makefile`](Makefile) ?
 You can also use the provided [`Makefile`](Makefile) file to do this simply: